That dollar amount results from a 26.8% increase compared to $8.5 billion five years earlier during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Paraguay has highly positive net exports in the international trade of oil seeds which are used for making edible oils and producing biodiesel.
+Paraguay has highly positive net exports in the international trade of oil seeds, meat and cereals.
+Oil seeds represent products used for making edible oils and producing biodiesel.
 It also serves as high protein animal feed.
-Positive cashflows indicate Paraguay’s strong competitive advantages under the oil seeds category and related products.
+Positive cashflows indicate Paraguay’s strong competitive advantages under the related product categories.

 Products Causing Paraguay’s Greatest Trade Deficits